 Four juries comprised of industry leaders will review submissions and select finalists to advance to a final presentation in Los Angeles in January 2018.
 A total of US$15,000 in prize money will be distributed among the finalist teams, and the winning team will receive US$25,000 of in-kind support from AECOM to implement a pilot of their proposal.

-The closing date for submissions is 11:59pm EDT on July 17, 2017.
 For more details on the competition, key dates and the juries, visit the official Urban SOS: hOUR City website.

 Urban SOS™ 2017: hOUR City is a project of AECOM and Van Alen Institute, in collaboration with 100 Resilient Cities – Pioneered by The Rockefeller Foundation.